February 2020 – January 2023

-Surge is developing a new street theatre show with Professor Annette MacLeod’s research group at the Wellcome Centre at the University of Glasgow which will be presented at Surge Festival in Merchant City on 4th& 5thJuly 2020.
-Prof. MacLeod’s area of research is African Sleeping Sickness and we are developing ways of improving communication and public engagement skills of scientists through the art of street theatre.
+Surge has developed a brand new street theatre show – Parasite Street Science – with Professor Annette MacLeod’s research group at the Wellcome Centre at the University of Glasgow which was presented at Surge Festival in Glasgow in July 2021.
+Prof. MacLeod’s area of research is African Sleeping Sickness and we have been working on ways of improving communication and public engagement skills of scientists through the art of street theatre.

 See our Community Street Theatre Tour in action:

 Surge was delighted to announce that we have been awarded grants from The Foyle Foundation, The Garfield Weston Foundation and The Hugh Fraser Foundation to deliver our Community Street Theatre Project in Scotland over 3 years.
 We’d like to thank the Trustees for their support of our project.

 To start the project, Surge worked with New College Lanarkshire students from the BA Acting course in February 2020 to develop brand new acts for our Community Street Theatre project.
 One of these acts – The Turtles – was performed several times by participants during the project and a favourite in many festivals.

 In September 2020 Surge worked with Kayos Theatre Company as part of Galoshans Festival to devise 2 new street theatre pieces from scratch: The Concreatures and The TV Heads.
 The costumes have been made by Scotland-based costume designer Annie Hiner.

 In October 2020 Surge took the Community Street Theatre project to Moray, in partnership with Findhorn Bay Arts.
 We delivered a series of socially distanced workshops during the week and then supported participants to share their acts with the local community in Forres and Findhorn.

 You can read about this project here: Forres Local & Press & Journal